purescript/purescript-validation/README.md

 ## Module Data.Validation.Semiring

-This module defines an applicative functor and alt instance for validation that can go multiple ways
+This module defines an `Alternative` instances for validations that supports errors with multiple alternatives

-This validation works exactly as `Data.Validation.Semigroup` but uses `Semiring` instead of `Semigroup`
+This validation works exactly as `Data.Validation` but uses `Semiring` instead of `Semigroup`

 #### `V`